pydantic/pydantic/docs/concepts/experimental.md

 ## Pipeline API

-Pydantic v2.8.0 introduced an experimental pipeline API that allows composing parsing, constraints and transformations in a more type-safe manner than existing APIs.
+Pydantic v2.8.0 introduced an experimental "pipeline" API that allows composing parsing, constraints and transformations in a more type-safe manner than existing APIs.
 This API is subject to change or removal, we are looking for feedback and suggestions before making it a permanent part of Pydantic.

 ```python
 from __future__ import annotations